engineyard/engineyard-visualvm/README.md

 ## TODO

-- Prompt for a JVM to connect to if more than JVM process is running on the server
+- Prompt for a JVM to connect to if more than one JVM process is running on the server
 - Additional utilities to make use of the JMX connection remotely

 ## Miscellaneous